Nessie - the legend of the Loch Ness Monster. Repeat: legend

-You can even make out the white tail and the white of the top surface of the other wing.
+You can even make out the white tail and the white of the top surface of the other wing (below the 'chin' of the 'monster'.)
 I'm a birdwatcher and I can only see it as a gull - I have to concentrate to make it into a neck.
 It's just how people perceive things......

 Are you sure it's a gull?

-(What do you mean, it sure looks like a neck to you?
+What do you mean, it sure looks like a neck to you?
+How much convincing are you going to take?
 Look, here's a picture I snapped of a passing gull.
 The light isn't striking it at quite the same angle as the 'head and neck' apparently pictured at Loch Ness, but you get the idea.